Political Science (POL) - Courses

 Classical Political Theory

 The foundations of political theory from the ancient Greeks to the early modern social contract theorists.
 The course analyzes leading political theorists in their historical contexts, and evaluates their ideas according to the preceding tradition of political theory and their implications for political thought and practice.
 The survey includes studying the work of philosophers including: Plato, Aristotle, Augustine, Aquinas, Machiavelli, Hobbes, Locke, and Rousseau.
 Prerequisite: POL 251 or junior standing.
-Offered Alternate Years.
+Offered Occasionally.

 POL 353 Cr.3